st3v3m4n/THDM_EWPOS/README.md

 The following higher-order corrections are incorporated:

 - a complete one-loop calculation (the SM-like contribution as well as non-standard scalar contributions),
-- the non-standard two-loop top-Yukawa corrections to the \f$\rho\f$ parameter,
+- the non-standard two-loop top-Yukawa corrections to the ρ parameter,
-- the non-standard two-loop corrections to the \f$\rho\f$ parameter from the scalar self-interaction,
+- the non-standard two-loop corrections to the ρ parameter from the scalar self-interaction,
 - the known higher-order corrections from the Standard Model (SM).

 The one-loop contributions were calculated using the Mathematica programs [FeynArts](http://www.feynarts.de/) and [FormCalc](http://www.feynarts.de/formcalc/),